wpmetabox/docsv2/docs/creating-post-types.md

 ### Video tutorial

-The video below shows you the steps and explains the settings for a custom post type:
+The video below shows you the steps and explains the settings for a custom post type (and also custom taxonomy):

 <LiteYouTubeEmbed id='-oYrHGOri4w' />